 Benefits of Oud

-The benefits of oud are monumental, ranging from psychoactive and spiritual, to therapeutic and medicinal.
+The benefits of oud range from spiritual, therapeutic to medicinal.

-- Oud soothes the body, removes toxic and negative energies, reinforces awareness, reduces fear, brings about a feeling of vigour and harmony, and boosts mental functionality
+When used as a massage oil; Oud soothes the body, removes toxic and negative energies, reinforces awareness, reduces fear, brings about a feeling of vigour and harmony, and boosts mental functionality.

 History of Oud